PaddlePaddle/book/understand_sentiment/README.en.md

 In the equation，$i_t, f_t, c_t, o_t$ stand for input gate, forget gate, memory cell and output gate separately; $W$ and $b$ are model parameters.
 The $tanh$ is a hyperbolic tangent， and $\odot$ denotes an element-wise product operation.
 Input gate controls the magnitude of new input into the memory cell $c$; forget gate controls memory propagated from the last time step; output gate controls output magnitude.
 The three gates are computed similarly with different parameters, and they influence memory cell $c$ separately, as shown in Figure 3:
 <p align="center">
 <img src="image/lstm.png" width = "65%" align="center"/><br/>
 Figure 3.
-LSTM at time step $t$ [7]
+LSTM at time step $t$ [7]. 输入门 -> input gate, 记忆单元 -> memory cell, 遗忘门 -> forget gate, 输出门 -> output gate.
 </p>
-LSTM enhance the ability of considering long-term reliance, with the help of memory cell and gate.
+LSTM enhances the ability of considering long-term reliance, with the help of memory cell and gate.
 Similar structures are also proposed in Gated Recurrent Unit (GRU)\[[8](Reference)\] with simpler design. **The structures are still similar to RNN, though with some modifications (As shown in Figure 2), i.e., latent status depends on input as well as the latent status of last time-step, and the process goes on recurrently until all input are consumed:**

 $$ h_t=Recrurent(x_t,h_{t-1})$$
 where $Recrurent$ is a simple RNN, GRU or LSTM.